syncfusion-content/angular-docs/angular/ReportViewer/Report-Service-For-DotNet-Core.md

     ~~~

-2 Add the [EnableCors] attribute to the ApiController class as follows
+2 Add the [EnableCors] attribute to the ApiController class as follows.

     ~~~ csharp